 In general, we can determine the per-PH CED for multiple risks by finding (or approximating) their joint CE probability distribution.
 This process is analogous to that of finding the unadjusted expected default for a portfolio of losses.
 In the case where the sum of the CE losses has the same distribution as a component CE loss (as in the normal distribution), the expected default calculation is straightforward.
-Otherwise, we must resort to approximation methods.15
+Otherwise, we must resort to approximation methods.

 The assumption of statistical independence will drive the expected default value to an extremely low level if the number of policies is large.
 However, in reality, insurance losses are correlated.
 They are subject to common factors such as inflation, regulation, the legal system and multi-loss events like catastrophes.
-Further, the mean of losses for a given line of business (or other subdivision of an insurer's risk portfolio) is not known; it must be determined empirically.
-This effect is an important case of parameter risk,16 which adds to the uncertainty of standard insurance risk models.
+Further, the mean of losses for a given line of business (or other subdivision of an insurer's risk portfolio) is not known;

-15 One method is to assume that the distribution for the sum of the CE losses has the same distribution as the unadjusted losses, but with a different mean and/or variance.
+&lt;sup>15 One method is to assume that the distribution for the sum of the CE losses has the same distribution as the unadjusted losses, but with a different mean and/or variance.
 Manipulating these two parameters will generate a range of corresponding utility functions.